"Manos": The Hands of Fate

 The film languished in obscurity for thirty years until the producers of Mystery Science Theater 3000

-discovered it.
-The episode of the show that featured the film proved Warren's suggestion right — and became one of the show's most famous episodes.
-(For tropes related to the MST3K
+episode that featured the film proved Warren's suggestion right — and became one of the show's most famous (and beloved) episodes.
+For tropes related to the MST3K

 For more laughs at the film's expense, check out The Agony Booth

 also spawned three major fan works: a computer game adaptation